Kerry loves to write about gardening, nutrition, sustainability, and entertainment.

 If you are one of the more than 50% of women who suffer from menstrual cramps, have no fear, help is here!
 There are many home remedies that can help relieve painful periods.

-Please note, I am not a medical professional, just a woman who used to suffer from incapacitating cramps and who tried just about every remedy on the face of the planet for relief.
+I am a woman who used to suffer from incapacitating cramps and who has tried just about every remedy on the face of the planet for relief.

 Types of Menstrual Cramps

 There are two main types of menstrual cramps: primary dysmenorrhea and secondary dysmenorrhea.

 Primary dysmenorrhea is the most common type of menstrual cramps.
 It is especially common among teenage girls and young women.
 Up to 90% of teenage girls report having menstrual cramps at some time, and 10% of those report cramps so severe that they regularly cause them to miss school, work, and other activities.
 Primary dysmenorrhea is caused by excessive production of prostaglandins—the hormones used to contract the uterus and cause it to shed its lining.
 It often disappears after a woman has her first child, but the reasons for this are not fully understood.

 Secondary dysmenorrhea is rarer and more likely to last throughout a woman's life.
 In fact, it often gets worse as she gets older.
 This is because secondary dysmenorrhea, unlike primary dysmenorrhea, is caused by an underlying condition such as endometriosis or pelvic inflammatory disease.

 Once upon a time, if you complained of menstrual pain, you were told it was all in your head and sent on your merry way, with no help or even sympathy.
 Those bad old days are gone, but medical professionals are still mostly at a loss about how to relieve the pain of menstrual cramps.